mdickinson/bigfloat/Doc/reference.rst

 :class:`BigFloat` instance with precision p can be thought of as a (sign, significand, exponent) triple (s, m, e), representing the value (-1)**s * m * 2**e, where m is a value in the range [0.5, 1.0) stored with p bits of precision.
-(Thus m is of the form n/2**p for some integer n with 2**(p-1) <= n < 2**p.)
+Thus m is of the form n/2**p for some integer n with 2**(p-1) <= n < 2**p.

-In addition to nonzero finite numbers, :class:`BigFloat` instances can also represent positive and negative infinities, positive and negative zeros, and NaNs.
+In addition to nonzero finite numbers, :class:`BigFloat` instances can also represent positive and negative infinity, positive and negative zero, and NaNs.

-:class:`BigFloat` instances should be considered immutable.
+:class:`BigFloat` instances should be treated as immutable.

-.. class:: BigFloat(value)
+.. class:: BigFloat(value, context=None)

-   Construct a new :class:`BigFloat` instance from an integer, string, float or another :class:`BigFloat` instance, using the rounding-mode and precision given by the current context.
+   Construct a new :class:`BigFloat` instance from an integer, string, float or another :class:`BigFloat` instance, using the rounding-mode and output format (precision, exponent bounds and subnormalization) given by the current context.
+If the *context* keyword argument is given, its value should be a :class:`Context` instance and its attributes override those of the current context.

    *value* can be an integer, string, float, or another :class:`BigFloat` instance.
-In all cases the given value is rounded to the format (precision, exponent limits and subnormalization) given by the current context, using the rounding mode specified by the current context.
+In all cases the given value is rounded to the format (determined by precision, exponent limits and subnormalization) given by the current context, using the rounding mode specified by the current context.
 The integer 0 is always converted to positive zero.

+   .. method:: fromhex(cls, value, context=None)

+      Class method that constructs a new :class:`BigFloat` instance from a hexadecimal string.
+Rounds to the current context using the given precision.
+If the *context* keyword argument is given, its value should be a :class:`Context` instance and its attributes override those of the current context.

    .. method:: exact(cls, value, precision=None)